tudelft3d/3d-building-metrics/README.md

-# CityJSON geometric stats
+# Star Wars

+STAtistics for R in WAys to Research StandardCityJSON

+*(you can also call it CityJSON geometric stats, but that's boring)*

+## Wat is het?

-A cool script that computes:
+A cool script that computes a lot.
-- actual volume
-- convex hull volume
-- total surface area

-for every city object in a CityJSON file.

 ## Omg, how amazing!
 Any issues?

 Yeah:
 - It works with only `MultiSurface` and `Solid` (the latter, only for the first shell)
 - It only parses the first geometry
+- Expects semantic surfaces

 ## How?